 Experts: Seattle Is Not in a Housing Bubble

 Several experts have weighed in on this subject, and the general consensus is the same.
 They say the Seattle-area real estate market is not in a bubble.

 That’s largely due to strong economics fundamentals that were lacking during the last housing boom (fundamentals like high employment and sound lending practices.)

 The national Case-Shiller housing price index recently showed that the Greater Seattle Area experienced a rather cool housing market over the past few months compared to other markets across the country.

-The index shows that home prices in Seattle peaked last June 2018, but have steadily retreated since then.
+The index shows that home prices in Seattle peaked in June 2018, but have steadily retreated until late 2019.
 According to real estate database company Zillow, prices in Seattle have plummeted from a whopping $752,000 in June 2018 to $728,000 by October 2019.
 That said, prices have started on a very slight ascent again.

 And while that price is still rather hefty, especially when compared to most other centers across the US, it’s a far cry from where things were just a year ago.

 While many may have assumed that a bubble was building and was doomed to burst over the past few years, such is not the case.